leira-sanchez/aws-notes/databases.md

     * Encrypted at rest using AES-256 encryption

-    * By default Redshift takes care of key management
+    * By default Redshift takes care of key management (encryption)
         * HSM

         * KMS